pkmn/engine/src/lib/gen1/README.md

 - **Metronome**: In addition to the issues with binding moves, Metronome and Mirror Move cannot mutually call each other more than 3 times in a row without causing the Pokémon Showdown simulator to crash due to defensive safety checks that do not exist on the cartridge.
-- **Transform**: Pokémon Showdown permanently copies the DVs of Transform's target and recomputes stats every switch, corrupting the Transform user's stats.
-Transform also screws up the effect of Disable, because on Pokémon Showdown, Disable prevents moves of a given *name* from being used (e.g. "Water Gun") as opposed to moves in a specific *slot* (e.g. the 2nd move slot), and a Pokémon's moves can change after Transform (this is not an issue with Disable + Mimic because Mimic happens to replace the same slot).
+- **Transform**: Transform screws up the effect of Disable, because on Pokémon Showdown, Disable prevents moves of a given *name* from being used (e.g. "Water Gun") as opposed to moves in a specific *slot* (e.g. the 2nd move slot), and a Pokémon's moves can change after Transform (this is not an issue with Disable + Mimic because Mimic happens to replace the same slot).
 Furthermore, transforming and then using Mirror Move / Metronome can result in [glitchy behavior and softlocks](https://pkmn.cc/bulba/Transform_glitches#Transform_.2B_Mirror_Move.2FMetronome_PP_error) which Pokémon Showdown does not implement.